FIFA accused of 'monumental betrayal' over latest World Cup ticket prices

 The governing body allocates 8 per cent of tickets to national associations for games involving their team to sell to the most loyal fans.

 And a list published by the German football federation revealed prices ranged from US$180 to US$700 for varying group stage games.
-The lowest price for the final was US$4,185, and the highest was US$8,680.
+The lowest price for the final in New Jersey was US$4,185, and the highest was US$8,680.

 Those group-stage prices are very different from FIFA’s claims of US$60 tickets being available, while the target from United States football officials when bidding for the tournament seven years ago was to offer hundreds of thousands of US$21 seats across the opening phase of games.